Important information

 Staying focused on the fundamentals with a multi-year horizon will be key to successfully navigating these changes.

 Rob Lovelace is an equity portfolio manager and chair of Capital International, Inc. He has 39 years of investment industry experience (as of 12/31/2024).
-He holds a bachelor’s degree in mineral economics from Princeton University.
+He holds a bachelor’s degree in mineral economics from Princeton.
 He also holds the Chartered Financial Analyst® designation.

-Jared Franz is an economist at Capital Group, responsible for covering the United States.
-He has 19 years of investment industry experience and has been with Capital Group for 10 years.
-He holds a PhD in economics from the University of Illinois at Chicago, a bachelor’s degree in mathematics from Northwestern University and attended the US Naval Academy.
-Jared is based in Los Angeles.
+Jared Franz is an economist with 19 years of investment industry experience (as of 12/31/2024).
+He holds a PhD in economics from the University of Illinois at Chicago and a bachelor’s degree in mathematics from Northwestern University.

 Mark Casey is an equity portfolio manager with 24 years of investment industry experience (as of 12/31/2024).
 He holds an MBA from Harvard and a bachelor’s degree from Yale.